scrabbletank/farhome-rules/rulesdoc.md

 *1st level*

 - **Casting Time:** 6 AP
-- **Range:** 15
+- **Range:** 30
 - **Duration:** 10 minutes

 A chilling fog covers a 5x5 tile area centered on a point in range you can see.
 A creature that enters the fog for the first time this round or starts their turn there makes a Stamina save against your spellcasting roll.
-On failure they gain slow 1 for the next minute, increasing to slow 2 on a crit.
+On failure they gain Slow 1 for the next minute, increasing to Slow 2 on a crit.
 All creatures inside the fog have _Resistance 1_ to fire damage.
 The fog heavily obscures the area counting as quarter cover.

-The size and range of the fog increases by 2 for every level cast above 1st.
+The size and range of the fog increases by 4 for every level cast above 1st.

 #### Close Wounds